wattdepot/wattdepot.github.io/src/quick_start/quickstart.md

 ### III.
 Log out as adminstrator

 Close your browser to log out from WattDepot.
+You have to exit your browser to reset the login information (username and password).

 ## B. Log in as User